 When an app is first launched:

-- AppsFlyer checks if, in the platform, the app is set to receive traffic from SRNs.
+- The app is set to receive traffic from SRNs.

 Monday: Network A reports a user click.